saylerb/idea-box/README.md

 ### Description

-This project exercise in building a single page CRUD application.
+This project was an exercise in building a single page CRUD application.
 It's a Rails application for the backend database, and uses jQuery and AJAX for the frontend.
 This project was my first experience writing a javascript-focused application with heavy DOM manipulation using jQuery.

 ### Usage

-* Creat new ideas: Add a new idea to the list by using the form in the upper left hand corner.
+* Create new ideas: Add a new idea to the list by using the form in the upper left hand corner.

 * Change idea quality: Once an Idea is added to the list, use the